aous97/Track-Detect-and-Classify-ships/README.md

 **********How To**************

-This repo is buit upon yolov5: start by installing requirements in requirements.txt and visit the original yolov5 repoin case a yolov5 problem appears.
+This repo is buit upon yolov5: start by installing requirements in requirements.txt and visit the original yolov5 repo in case a yolov5 problem appears.

 - Launch classification and detection on a local video:
 	BASE RUN: run in terminal: